Spinal Pain Management

 Freeway Medical Building, 2nd Floor, Suite 206 | 5800 W 10th St. | Little Rock, AR 72204

-It is very important for you to confirm that you are going to keep your appointment (office visits, procedures, physical therapy, outside testing, etc.) within 3 business days prior to your appointment.
+It is very important for you to confirm that you are going to keep your appointment (office visits, procedures, outside testing, etc.) within 4 business days prior to your appointment.

-You will be receiving a confirmation template to fill out 2–3 days prior to your procedure through our Patient Portal.
-Please look in your email on nextmd.com for that message when it arrives.
+You will be receiving a confirmation template to fill out 4 days prior to your procedure through our Phreesia.
+Please look in your email or your text messages for this confirmation/registration link.